Dimkar3000/Calculator_the_game_solver/README.md

 The list buttons to use is given the exact same way they are written in the interface.

-Tip 1: Every button that contains '>' or '<' has to be given in quotes because they are special bash characters in bash
+Tip 1: Every button that contains '>' or '<' has to be given in quotes because they are special characters in bash

 Tip 2: For the last levels you tell the programm to use memory with the "MEM" command and to use portals with "p03" where 0 and 3 are the character that the portal is on from right to left